msadowski/awesome-weekly-robotics/README.md

 ## Libraries and Frameworks
- * [Rerun](rerun.io) - An SDK for logging computer vision and robotics data paired with a visualizer for exploring that data over time.
+ * [Rerun](https://github.com/rerun-io/rerun) - An SDK for logging computer vision and robotics data paired with a visualizer for exploring that data over time.
 It lets you debug and understand the internal state and data of your systems with minimal code.
+Licence: Dual licence under MIT OR Apache-2.0.
- * [GTSAM](https://gtsam.org/) - a BSD-licensed C++ library that implements sensor fusion for robotics and computer vision applications, including SLAM (Simultaneous Localization and Mapping), VO (Visual Odometry), and SFM (Structure from Motion).
+ * [GTSAM](https://github.com/borglab/gtsam) - a BSD-licensed C++ library that implements sensor fusion for robotics and computer vision applications, including SLAM (Simultaneous Localization and Mapping), VO (Visual Odometry), and SFM (Structure from Motion).
 It uses factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices to optimize for the most probable configuration or an optimal plan.
+Licence: BSD.
- * [Ceres Solver](http://ceres-solver.org/) - An open source C++ library for modeling and solving large, complicated optimization problems, used by many organizations for bundle adjustment, SLAM, camera calibration and many other robotics-based applications.
+ * [Ceres Solver](https://github.com/ceres-solver/ceres-solver) - An open source C++ library for modeling and solving large, complicated optimization problems, used by many organizations for bundle adjustment, SLAM, camera calibration and many other robotics-based applications.
+Licence: BSD-3 Clause.
  * [Visual Servoing Platform](http://visp.inria.fr/#) - This project is a cross-platform library (Linux, Windows, Mac) that allows prototyping and developing applications using visual tracking and visual servoing technics.
 Licence: GPLv2.
  * [Point Cloud Library](http://pointclouds.org/) - Standalone, large scale, open project for 2D/3D image and point cloud processing.
 Licence: BSD.
  * [OpenCV](https://opencv.org/) - Open Source computer vision library.
 Licence: BSD-3 Clause.